johnhenry/reprrepr/readme.md

 ##Features

 ###Multiple Languages
- reprrepr currently supports the folowing languages:
+ reprrepr currently supports the folowing languages through use of the __--language__ flag:
   - Javascript (Default)
   - [Lisypscript](http://lispyscript.com/)
   - [ECMASscript 6 (via babel.js)](https://babeljs.io/)

 ###Isolated Environment
   reprrepr executes in an isolated environment with most top level objects stripped out.
-You may define your own custom environment using the --environment flag (see below for more);
+You may define your own custom environment using the __--environment__ flag (see below for more);

 ###Custom Rendering
   reprrepr needn't simply render to the console.
-Define your own custom rendere wit the --render flag (see below for more);
+Define your own custom rendere wit the __--render__ flag (see below for more);

 ##Installation